How Much Did MySQL Raise?

 Institutional Venture Partners

-Institutional Venture Partners (IVP) is a venture capital firm specializing in later-stage technology companies, focusing on high-growth sectors like consumer, enterprise, and fintech.
-They typically support companies through their scale-up phase towards an IPO or M&A exit.
+Institutional Venture Partners (IVP) is a venture capital firm specializing in later-stage technology companies, typically investing from Series B onwards.
+Their focus on high-growth sectors suggests a strategic interest in scaling established players like MySQL.

 Index Ventures